03 September 2024

 • Kal-El develops super leaping.

-• Kal-El first encounters Mala-Ur and Lex Luthor.
+• Kal-El first encounters Mala-Sonn and Lex Luthor.

 1933-1937

 • Forced to leave Kansas to find work as the Great Depression worsens, Kal-El travels west towards California.
-Bearing witness to the gross social injustice besieging the nation, exposed to anarchist and Marxist writings, he embraces anarcho-communism.
+Bearing witness to the gross social injustice besieging the nation, exposed to anarchist and Marxist writings, he ultimately embraces the anarcho-pacifism of Leo Tolstoy.

 1937-1938